analsingh/Notes-making/README.md

 2. **Editing a Note**:

-   - To edit an existing note, click the pencil icon (edit) on the respective note card.
+   - Click the pencil icon (edit) on the respective note card to edit an existing note.
    - The note's content becomes editable, allowing you to make changes.
    - Save your edits by clicking the checkmark icon, or cancel the edit by clicking the cross icon.